 Definition of Fable

-The word fable is derived from a Latin word “fibula” which means a story that is a derivative of a word “fari” which means to speak.
-Fable is a literary device which can be defined as a concise and brief story intended to provide a moral lesson at the end.
+The word fable is derived from the Latin word fibula, which means “a story,” and a derivative of the word fari, which means “to speak.”
+Fable is a literary device that can be defined as a concise and brief story intended to provide a moral lesson at the end.

 - A fable is intended to provide a moral story.

-- Fables often use the main characters as animals that are presented with anthropomorphic characteristics such as the ability to speak and to reason.
+- Fables often use animals as the main characters.
+They are presented with anthropomorphic characteristics, such as the ability to speak and to reason.

 - Fables personify the animal characters.

-(The Fox and the Crow from Aesop’s Fables)
+Example #1: The Fox and the Crow (By Aesop’s Fables)

 Aesop is probably the most notable author of famous examples of fable.
-Aesopian fables put emphasis on the social communications of human beings and hence the morals he draws deal with the realities of life.
+Aesopian fables put emphasis on the social communications of human beings, and hence the morals he draws deal with realities of life.
 In this excerpt, Aesop gives a moral lesson that flatterers must not be trusted.

-Here old Major is speaking to other animals.
-It is presented as the story of the development and emergence of Soviet communism through an animal fable.
-He advises the animals to struggle against the humans, telling them that rebellion is the only feasible way out to their miserable situation.
+Here, old Major is speaking to other animals.
+It is presented as the story of the development and emergence of Soviet communism, through an animal fable.
+He advises the animals to struggle against the humans, telling them that rebellion is the only feasible way out of their miserable situation.